Skip to main content

 }

-3. Setup the target_url to send the notification to the incoming webhook URL
+4. Reference the target on the event(s) to send the notification to the incoming webhook URL.

 {